AayushPS/DSA_Journey_A_NEW_DAWN/README.md

 - 🎉 Repository initialized - October 13, 2025
 - 📁 Created structured folder organization
 - 📝 Added comprehensive topic documentation

-## 🎯 Learning Goals

-### Do daily Leetcode POTD

-### Re-Exploring My DSA Path 🚀

-I've decided to revisit and deepen my journey through Data Structures & Algorithms.
-This time, I'm starting afresh—with new perspective and intent—to master concepts in a structured, phase-wise manner.

-#### **Current Focus: Just Beginning My Dynamic Programming Journey**
-- [x] Got through the basics and the core ideas of DP
-- [x] Still to solidify more patterns (many are new for me!)
-[Started DP on Strings](./DynamicProgramming/Longest_Common_SubSequence_AND_VARIANTS/LCS.java)
-- [ ] Advanced topics, optimizations, and state reductions coming up
-- [ ] Lining up a period of intensive DP coding practice to master the field

-*This is just a decent start—lots of exciting DP and optimization concepts to visit next!
-Big coding grind ahead!*

-*Progress: ◉◉◎◎ — Some solid growth in DP already, but much more depth to reach!*

-#### **Next Up: Revisiting the World of Graphs**
-- [x] Refresh fundamentals—graph traversals and manipulations [Basic Algorithms](./Graphs)
-- [x] Practice shortest paths, connected components
-- [ ] Explore trees in detail: traversals, BSTs, heap ops
-- [ ] Key interview applications

-#### **Future Steps: Advanced Tree Topics & Beyond**
-- [ ] Master Fenwick Trees (Binary Indexed Trees), Segment Trees
-- [ ] Advanced tricks: persistent data structures, union-find
-- [ ] Dive into even more specialized topics (trie, suffix trees etc.)

-#### **Phase on the Horizon: Specialized & Real-World Applications**
-- [ ] Bit manipulation and tricky operations
-- [ ] Sliding window, two pointer techniques, prefix/suffix sums
-- [ ] Greedy, optimization, and advanced graph techniques
-- [ ] System/architecture-oriented problem solving

----
-*This path is about depth, not speed—reexploring, relearning, and conquering one foundational block at a time!
-Currently building momentum with DP, then forging onward to graphs, trees (including Fenwick, Segment Trees), and more specialized topics step-by-step.*

 ## 🚀 Setup Instructions